Online Privacy Notice

 Social Security Numbers

-As part of its Privacy practices, American Bank is committed to protecting the confidentiality of Social Security numbers, prohibiting unlawful disclosure of Social Security numbers, and limiting access to Social Security numbers.
+As part of our Privacy practices, we are committed to protecting the confidentiality of Social Security numbers, prohibiting unlawful disclosure of Social Security numbers, and limiting access to Social Security numbers.

 Protecting Your Children

-American Bank strictly follows the federal guidelines of the Children’s Online Privacy Protection Act (COPPA) which gives parents control over what type of information is collected online about their children.
+We strictly follow the federal guidelines of the Children’s Online Privacy Protection Act (COPPA) which gives parents control over what type of information is collected online about their children.
 Visit the COPPA website for more information.

 We do not knowingly collect, maintain, or use personally identifiable information from children under age 13 on our websites.
 We are not responsible for the data collection and use practices of nonaffiliated third-parties that are linked from our websites.